 The trick with fondants is all in the baking time.
 I took them out about a minute before the recipe said and they were perfect.
 Nail this, and the job’s a goodun.
 My Mum used to make these when I was younger and I was always amazed at how she did it.
 They were easily one of my favourite puddings she’d ever made.
 Now I can proudly say I can replicate these with ease, and so can you!

-Recipe inspired by My Mum and Martha Collinson.
+Recipe inspired by My Mum and adapted from Martha Collinson.

 Make 8 puddings, half the ingredients to make 4!)